sirspen/Glasswall-ICAP-Platform/README.md

 ## Deploy ICAP Clusters

+## Pre-requisites

+In order to follow along with this guide you will need the following tools installed locally:

+- Terraform (v0.13.5 or higher)
+- AZ CLI - with permissions to create resources
+- Bash (or similar) terminal

-The rancher bootstrap is required to be online and functional before you provision the rancher clusters.
-To begin provisioning infrastructure make sure you have all the prerequirements setup in the Azure cloud then;
+To begin provisioning infrastructure make sure you have all the necessary permissions to create resources in the Azure cloud then follow the steps below:

 ## Steps